drand/website/docs/blog/2023-04-12-randomness-summit.md

 Finally, Thibault from Cloudflare (also a member of the League of Entropy) presented his new [CLI dee](https://github.com/thibmeu/drand-rs) which is both a drand client and timelock encryption tool - the team at drand have been using it a lot and loving it!

 For those who couldn't make it on the day (in person or online), we have compiled a youtube playlist of all the talks that can be found [here](https://www.youtube.com/watch?v=U4bEewhZIus&list=PLhuBigpl7lqtE883Z3I6FCrtjmVOJ7A9c).
-Also, the slide decks are available for download on IPFS here: [some-great-content-address-here](https://ipfs.io/ipfs/QmcniBv7UQ4gGPQQW2BwbD4ZZHzN3o3tPuNLZCbBchd1zh)
+Also, the slide decks are available for download on IPFS: [Qmd8Hbj31yXq6MDptaiez5JiRiG3vyU672oYTFfaV31NZL](https://ipfs.io/ipfs/Qmd8Hbj31yXq6MDptaiez5JiRiG3vyU672oYTFfaV31NZL)

 It's still too early to release any details of the Randomness Summit 2023, but a big thank you to everyone who came along and we look forward to seeing you (and others!) at future events!